jicoing/git-komlalebu-sam/README.md

+I am setting up my #Cloudresume backend CI/CD Backend with the help of the below action.
+The SAM application gets packaged and deployed on any changes to my python code in `komlal_function` directory or `template.yml`.
+My [website](https://www.komlalebu.com) for more information.

 This action is forked from  falnyr [falnyr/aws-sam-deploy-action@v1.2.1](https://github.com/falnyr/aws-sam-deploy-action) `'Jan Alfred Richter <falnyr@gmail.com>'`